 A bad check is a check that a bank refuses to honor.
 There are multiple reasons why a bank may take this course of action, including the following:

 Issuing a bad check is illegal, though many people write bad checks simply because they are unaware of the actual cash balance in their accounts.
-An individual can keep from writing bad checks by arranging for overdraft protection on his bank account, and by closely monitoring the balance in his account.
+An individual can keep from writing bad checks by arranging for overdraft protection on his bank account.
+Checking an account balance online on a regular basis, such as through an app, will reduce the risk of issuing checks when there is not enough cash on hand to support these payments.

 When a person does issue a bad check, the error is compounded because the bank will charge a hefty fee.
 In addition, the person's name might appear in the database of a check verification service, making it more difficult to pay with checks in the future.